 Fitbit is all set to collaborate with Google Cloud to move up quicker and enrich the quality of its products and services.
-A plenty of Google Cloud offerings are already supporting HIPAA compliance.
+Plenty of Google Cloud offerings are already supporting HIPAA compliance.

-The linkage between EMRs with Fitbit data will offer patients and doctors with an all-inclusive interpretation of the patient profile.
-This will lead to a quality of care, and a more streamlined way of managing data.
+The linkage between EMRs with Fitbit data will offer patients and doctors an all-inclusive interpretation of the patient profile.
+This will lead to quality care and a more streamlined way of managing data.

-Fitbit is moving up a the ladder
+Fitbit is moving up a ladder

-As part of the joint venture, the firms are all set to explore latest techniques of leveraging Fitbit’s newly attained health coaching solution, Twine Health.
+As part of the joint venture, the firms are set to explore the latest leveraging of Fitbit’s newly attained health coaching solution, Twine Health.

 The main intend of the merger

-This collaboration with Fitbit to connect and maintain the chief health and fitness information with the help of the cloud Healthcare API is going to be force to reckon with.
+This collaboration with Fitbit to connect and maintain the chief health and fitness information with the help of the cloud Healthcare API is going to be a force to reckon with.